 However, the CCCE indicates that “perspectives on the consumption of goods in Colombian households and, in particular, through the digital channel have a high degree of uncertainty.”
 The above is mainly due to the shortage of semiconductors, the interruption in global logistics chains due to COVID-19, and the deflationary pressure on the Colombian peso because of the monetary policies of the central banks of the United States and the European Union.

-On the other hand, according to AMI analysis, the e-commerce market in Colombia will grow by 22% in 2022 to reach US$23.3 billion.
-Also, e-commerce in Colombia will have a compound annual growth rate (CAGR) of 24% between 2021 and 2025, so e-commerce volume in Colombia will reach US$45.2 billion by the end of 2025.
+On the other hand, according to AMI analysis, the e-commerce market in Colombia will grow by 26% in 2022 to reach a volume of US$28.3 billion.
+Also, AMI forecasts that e-commerce in Colombia will have a compound annual growth rate (CAGR) of 26% between 2021 and 2025, so e-commerce volume in Colombia will reach US$56.8 billion by the end of 2025.

 The LatAm E-Commerce Data Library